1766–1773 Real del Monte strike: Background

-The Strike
+Strike

-Pay Changes
+Pay changes

 In 1765, the Count of Regla suffered economic losses after attempting to drain the water and rehabilitate mines in Veta Vizcaina after severe flooding.
 Ultimately unsuccessful and costing him over one hundred thousand pesos, he aimed to make up the loss through cost-cutting measures in the other mines.
 His first reform, enacted in June 1765, was the cutting of all workers' wages to slave wage level.
-As to be expected, this sparked initial outrage amongst the workers (Ladd 24).
+As to be expected, this sparked initial outrage amongst the workers.

 Other reforms introduced throughout the rest of the year were taken more gradually.
 Workers claimed the daily quota sack size gradually increased before finally reaching double its initial size, making it near impossible to fill in a standard twelve-hour shift.
 Larger, and therefore heavier, sacks also made the trek up from the bottom of the mine more dangerous.
 The count also began changing the partido system.
 The partido bags the workers split with management and then were allowed to take home had always contained higher-quality ore than the quota bags, and the count now decided half of the workers' share would now be exchanged with half of the quota share.
-By the end of the year, not only had the workers' standard wages been cut, but their job was also made more dangerous by the increased quota bag size and their partido shares—-a form of "bonus" yet necessary to their livelihood-—reduced to a much lower quality ore (Ladd 47–48).
+By the end of the year, not only had the workers' standard wages been cut, but their job was also made more dangerous by the increased quota bag size and their partido shares—a form of "bonus" yet necessary to their livelihood—reduced to a much lower quality ore.

-First Grievance
+First grievance

 By 1766, workers had begun holding secret meetings under the advisement of a local priest.
 The first grievance was drafted, signed by fifteen mine workers, "affirmed" by fifty more, and presented to the management on July 28.
-In it, the laborers stated that "today all is done to profit the boss and make the workers perish" (Ladd 50).
+In it, the laborers stated that "today all is done to profit the boss and make the workers perish".
 That night, some of the men who signed were then forced to work an extra night shift and harshly punished by the administrators for their involvement.
 The following day, 250 workers and their family members marched to the treasury office in Pachuca to demand that their allegations be investigated.
 Royal officials promised to visit Real del Monte on July 30, and were accompanied by the striking workers up to the mines.
 There they witnessed the mixing of the partido and quota bags to be distributed to the few miners who were working, yet did not order the managers or overseers to change anything, and simply ordered the workers to return to the mines.